fjoncourt/jfwknop/README.md

 * Random password generation
 * Base64 encoding from clear passwords
 * Fwknop client binary selection
-* Last configurations can be quickly accessed and run
+* Ssh export to remote server
+* Quick access to last configurations
 * Internationalization support - English and French available - More can be easily added